 Several essential oils are effective with alleviating the inflammation, itching and pain associated with eczema, particularly the ones that exhibit cytophylactic (skin cell rejuvenating) properties such as helichrysum, neroli, rose otto and lavender.
 Roman and German chamomile and yarrow essential oils are the most effective for reducing the inflammation and soothing the sore patches of skin, and at least one should be included in any blends you make.
 As an aromatherapist, I have always found Roman chamomile essential oil to be the best for soothing and comforting eczema flare-ups and I nearly always include it in blends.

 Calendula, St Johns Wort, coconut, evening primrose and rosehip carrier oils all provide soothing nourishment to parched dry skin patches, but if the eczema is on your body use only small amounts before retiring to bed to avoid your clothes chafing the skin.
-Experience in my clinic has shown that adding essential oils to our hypoallergenic Base Lotion brings the best results with eczema, possibly because it contains healing botanicals of goldenrod and rose mallow.
+Experience in my clinic over the years has shown that adding essential oils to our hypoallergenic Carrier Lotion Base brings the best results with eczema, possibly because it contains healing botanicals of goldenrod and rose mallow.